Projection evolution and quantum spacetime: Introduction

-It seems to be very difficult to answer the fundamental question: {\it What is time?} In Ref.~\cite{time-ent} the authors propose, that time is a~consequence of the entanglement between particles in the universe.
-If that were true, it would be impossible to incorporate this notion in any classical theory, as entanglement is a~purely quantum effect.
+It seems to be very difficult to answer the fundamental question: {\it What is time?} An interesting hypothesis is presented in Ref.~\cite{time-ent} in which the authors propose, that time is a~consequence of the entanglement between particles in the universe.

+Other proposal for introducing the quantuntum time is the relational quantum mechanics summarized in Ref.~\cite{th-rel-mech-a,th-rel-mech-b,th-montevideo}, see also references therein.

+In this paper we present a~consistent formulation of the quantum theory in which the spacetime can emerge from a set of observables supported by the quantum state space.
+It can be generated from a set of self-conjugated operators or operator valued measures having expected properties.
+As a byproduct, such construction should allow to obtain the time operator and the canonically conjugated observable which represents the temporal momentum.

-In this paper we present a~consistent formulation of the quantum theory with time being an observable.
-This allows to interpret the zeroth component of the four-momentum as the time translation operator, as well as to define the time operator.
-In this approach the evolution of quantum states has to be reformulated, as time, being a~coordinate, cannot act as a~universal ordering parameter any longer.
-We show that the traditional Schr\"odinger time evolution can be obtained as a~special case within our model.
+In the PEv approach the evolution of quantum states has to be reformulated, as time, being a~coordinate, cannot act as a~universal ordering parameter any longer.
+However, we show that the traditional time evolution, like the Schr\"odinger, Klein-Gordon, Dirac and other equations of motion can be obtained as special cases within our model.
 The problem of symmetries and conservation laws during the evolution is also shortly discussed.

-We finish the paper by discussing the temporal double-slit experiment analogous to the work reported in Ref.~\cite{exp-2slits-a}.
-We show that if a~single slit opens during two different time instances at the same spatial location, the particle will interfere with itself from a~different time instance.
+The Projection Evolution approach (PEv) is covariant, it does not need any external observer and similarly to relational dynamics no background is required.
+This implies that PEv formalism can also be applied in a natural way to quantum gravity.